 When you collect first-party data, you can learn about your customers’ interests, demographics, job titles, and more so you can implement personalized messages that resonate with future prospects.

-For many uses in advertising, third-party data is out and first-party data is in.
+For many uses, third-party data advertising is out and first-party advertising data is in.
 Future-proof your ad campaigns by collecting more first-party data for your company with Nutshell.

 With our powerful, user-friendly CRM, you can collect essential data from your audience, like their demographics, contact details, stage in your sales funnel, and much more.
 With features like web form collection, built-in email marketing, and company tracking software PeopleIQ, Nutshell can help your sales and marketing teams get the full picture of every customer and lead.